EddyVerbruggen/iOSMinVersion-PhoneGapBuild-Plugin/README.md

 > **PhoneGap Build review team, please read this!**
 >
 > On Build it is not possible to specify a minimal iOS version, but it is possible to set this in the .plist.
-> This plugins sets the correct value based on the setting in config.xml.
+> This plugins sets the correct value in the .plist based on the setting in config.xml.
+>
-> I am not sure whether or not during creation of the .ipa the plugin setting is used, so
+> I am not sure whether or not during creation of the .ipa the plugin setting is used (the MinimumOSVersion is supposed to be based on the iPhone OS Deployment Target),
-> please check whether or not the resulting .ipad has the correct value for `MinimumOSVersion` and reject this plugin in case it doesn't work.
+> so please check whether or not the resulting .ipad has the correct value for `MinimumOSVersion` and reject this plugin in case it doesn't work.
+>
 > _This comment will be removed by me after approval._